espejoserna/espejoserna/content/courses/philandfilm/Semana-6.md

 <iframe src="https://giphy.com/embed/a8TIlyVS7JixO" width="480" height="445" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Announce your total ammount.
+Announce your total amount.
 You win if you got the most heads.

 - Was the game fair?
 - Is there merit in it?